A study released today contains a serious warning with it:

 4. 90 percent reported exercising, on average,

-about one hour per day
+about one hour per day.
+Note the difference of

 activity and exercise.
 Yesterday a client ran 1